“Music is life, that’s why our hearts have beats‘

 Key Stage 4

-Year 10 pupils begin a 2 year GCSE in Drama where students follow the Edexcel syllabus which is split into 3 components:
+Year 10 pupils begin a 2 year BTEC in Performing Arts with a Dance focus, where students follow the Edexcel syllabus.

 British Values, SMSC and Cultural Capital